 If you’re looking for an exercise that can help you get your butt in shape, the glute kick back is a great option.
 It targets your glutes, which are one of the most important muscles in your body.

 The movement also engages your hamstrings and calves, helping to create more stability for the leg.
+7 Workouts You Can Do While Sitting Down.
 This makes it ideal for improving balance.

 - Wall Push-Ups